What Is the Medical Information Bureau (MIB)?

 MONEYGEEK DICTIONARY

-Insurance Underwriting: The assessment of the risks you present when applying for insurance and the extent to which these risks affect your insurance premium and coverage.
+Insurance Underwriting: The assessment of the risks you present when applying for insurance and how these risks affect your insurance premium and coverage.

 Is User Data Safe With MIB?